Snepsid/gimp-plugins/README.md

 Processes a sequence of images, progressively increasing their size.
 Each subsequent image is scaled up by a compounding percentage, creating a smooth zoom effect when the sequence of output images is used in a video or animation.

+### Batch Zoom Effect

+Creates a zoom effect sequence by processing a series of images with progressive cropping and scaling.
+Unlike simple scaling, this plugin maintains image quality by cropping to original dimensions.
+Includes robust error handling and progress feedback.

 ## Installation

 1. Find your GIMP plugins directory: